velartrill/velartrill.github.io/orig/kestrel.md

 "We are fortunate not to have caused a diplomatic incident."

 Nalshan's eyes widen.
-"Well.
-Hm.
+"Well now.
 That presents a problem -- Ambassador, I assume requiring your staff to undress as a group would be, as you say, 'crossing a line?'"

 "Yes," I reply immediately.
 "Very much so."